Ashgabat: Growth

 In 1948 Ashgabat was described before the earthquake as lying "on a sloping plain of the Kopet-Dag foothills, stretching seven kilometers from west to east and five kilometers from the railroad right-of-way to the south, in the direction of the mountains".
 Through the mid-1970s, Ashgabat was a compact city, as shown by the 1974 Soviet military's General Staff map J-40-081.
 The village of Köşi, collective farm "Leningrad", airport, and suburbs to the north were outside the city limits.

 Beginning in the 1970s, Ashgabat's boundaries shifted outward, with the aforementioned municipalities annexed, the aerodrome at Howdan redeveloped, and creation of the Parahat (Mir) neighborhoods to the south and industrial parks to the east.
 In 2013, Ashgabat annexed a portion of the then-Ruhabat district of Ahal Province as well as the city of Abadan (previously named Büzmeýin, and renamed that as a neighborhood) plus all land and villages in between.
-The southern boundary of Ashgabat was extended southward to the foothills of the Kopet Dag mountains.
+The southern boundary of Ashgabat was extended southward to the foothills of the Köpetdag mountains.
 Overall, Ashgabat's land area rose by 37,654 hectares.
 The following municipalities were abolished due to their incorporation into the city of Ashgabat: city of Abadan, towns of Jülge and Ruhabat, villages of Gökje, Gypjak, Birleşik, Magaryf, Herrikgala, Ýalkym, Gurtly, Hellewler, Ylmy-Tejribe bazasy, Ýasmansalyk, Köne Gurtly, Gulantäzekli, Serdar ýoly, Gaňtar, Gyzyljagala, Inerçýage, Tarhan, Topurly, and Ussagulla.
 A further expansion occurred January 5, 2018, when additional land to the north was annexed, incorporating the Gurtly Reservoir and two greenfield residential construction projects, known today as Täze Zaman.
 This statute also established the current four boroughs of Ashgabat.

 Climate

-The Kopet Dag mountain range is about 25 km to the south, and Ashgabat's northern boundary touches the Kara-Kum desert.
-Because of this Ashgabat has a cold desert climate (Köppen climate classification: BWk, bordering on BWh) with mediterranean influences.
+The Köpetdag mountain range is about 25 km to the south, and Ashgabat's northern boundary touches the Kara-Kum desert.
+Because of this Ashgabat has a cold arid climate (Köppen climate classification: BWk) bordering on a cold semi-arid climate (Köppen climate classification: BSk) with mediterranean influences.
 It features very hot, dry summers and cool, short, somewhat moist, winters.
 The average high temperature in July is 38.3 °C. Nighttimes in the summer are warm, with an average minimum temperature in July of 23.8 °C. The average January high temperature is 8.6 C, and the average low temperature is -0.4 C. The highest temperature ever recorded in Ashgabat is 47.2 °C, recorded in June 2015.
 A low temperature of -24.1 °C was recorded in January 1969.
 Snow is infrequent in the area.
-Annual precipitation is only 201 mm; March and April are the wettest months, and June to September are the driest months.
+Annual precipitation is only 221 mm; March and April are the wettest months, and June to September are the driest months.
 In May 2022, 338 mm, 1,352% of the monthly normal, was reported.